-IBIS will enable you make an assessment of the level of professional procurement influence exerted over your institution's suppliers.
-It provides a framework within which each supplier is assessed in terms of how they are selected ie through competition etc and whether their selection is influenced by the central professional Procurement Office function.
+IBIS recommends you make an assessment of the level of professional procurement influence exerted over your institution's suppliers.
+This will provide a framework within which each supplier is assessed in terms of how they are selected i.e. through competition etc and whether their selection is influenced by the central professional Procurement Office function.
 The model is used to allocate an influence level to each supplier.
 Five influence levels have been defined:

 - Controlled [Level 1] - the central professional procurement staff are actively involved in the selection and use of the supplier.

-- Directed [Level 2] - the central professional procurement staff direct departmental buyers to existing contracts that have been prepared within the institution, by a regional consortia or another appropriate external body such as the Office of Government Commerce.
+- Directed [Level 2] - the central professional procurement staff direct departmental buyers to existing contracts that have been prepared within the institution, by a regional consortia or another appropriate external body such as Crescent Purchasing Consortium.

 - Delegated [Level 3] - authority to source suppliers is delegated to departments, this includes the use of quotation and tender procedures (within defined values) without a mandatory need to refer to the central Procurement Office.